Available for the following Plan types:

 The Elements of a Journey

-Before you begin, it's helpful to understand the two core elements of a Journey: pages and custom API events.
-By configuring pages and custom API events, you'll gain the most value from your analyses.
+Before you begin, it's helpful to understand the three core elements of a Journey: pages, custom API events and named elements.
+By configuring pages, custom API events and named elements, you'll gain the most value from your analyses.

 Journeys show you how users navigate from one page to another as they move about your site.
 Each page represents a URL or a group of similar URLs that follow general patterns across similar page structures.
 For example, the “Product Detail” page may contain all URLs that match the pattern: